 Oh and as always spoiler ALERT.
-Apologies if you haven’t started to listen to the The Battersea Poltergeist just yet, there are some spoilers blown ahead in my review.
+Apologies if you haven’t started to listen to The Battersea Poltergeist just yet, there are some spoilers blown ahead in my review.

-Journalist Danny Robins & his team of ghost hunters try to unravel a precursory poltergeist case, set within the backdrop of a post war 1950’s Battersea, London.
+Journalist Danny Robins & his team of ghost hunters try to unravel a precursory poltergeist case, set within the backdrop of a post-war 1950s Battersea, London.
 Centred around a teenage girl, Shirley Hitchings (Dafne Keen), her family, and a poltergeist seemingly trapped within the family home.
-The podcast cleverly darts back & forth from 1956 to the present day, providing the listener context as Danny tries to unearth the truth of this sixty-five year old ghost story.
+The podcast cleverly darts back & forth from 1956 to the present day, providing the listener context as Danny tries to unearth the truth of this sixty-five-year-old ghost story.
 Aided by the original case notes left by paranormal investigator Harold (Chibs) Chibbett voiced by Toby Jones.

 The story goes, that Shirley Hitchings discovered a large, ornate silver key on her pillow which does not fit any lock within the house.
 The strange key goes missing, and the residents of 63 Wycliffe Rd start to witness unwelcomed banging in the loft which cannot be rationally explained.
 The banging ramps up, and out of frustration the Hitchings family nickname the supposed source of all the racket Donald.
 Harold (Chibs) Chibbett, a tax inspector by day, and paranormal investigator by night sets about helping the Hitchings try and solve the mystery of why their home is potentially haunted by a poltergeist.
 And also ironically proving that the taxman is still after you, even if you are a ghost!

-Back to the present day, where Danny & his team armed with 21st century technology try to use modern methods previously unavailable in 1956 to try and solve the case.
-The 3D method of virtually mapping the Hitchings home so that Danny can visually immerse himself into the Hitchings shoes, like he had his own Delorean time machine was insane, and I would have totally loved to have seen it!
+Back to the present day, where Danny & his team armed with 21st-century technology try to use modern methods previously unavailable in 1956 to try and solve the case.
+The 3D method of virtually mapping the Hitchings home so that Danny can visually immerse himself into the Hitchings shoes like he had his own Delorean time machine was insane, and I would have totally loved to have seen it!

-Episode 4, and back in 1956 the Hitchings family finally lose it and agree to allow a chap called Harry Hanks to hold an underground seance to hopefully rid Shirley & her family of their unwanted spectre Donald.
+Episode 4, and back in 1956 the Hitchings family finally lose it and agree to allow a chap called Harry Hanks to hold an underground seance to hopefully rid Shirley & her family of their unwanted spectre, Donald.
 Photographic evidence of that very seance is shown below with Harry Hanks in the middle, and Shirley to his right.
 Harry (David Troughton) in my mind is your typical situational, charlatan praying on desperate people in order to make a quick pound note.

-So at four episodes in it’s my turn to play DI Bergerac and offer up my own thoughts on the podcast, including my stance on the poltergeist plot the show is based on.
+So at four episodes in it’s my turn to play DI Bergerac and offer up my own thoughts on the podcast, including my stance on the poltergeist plot the show is based.
 Starting with the podcast I really like the idea of an investigative journalist revisiting a super old case armed with modern technology.
-There’s something quite exciting about listening into Danny and his team as they try to piece together the different elements of the puzzle both from a sceptic, and believer standpoint.
+There’s something quite exciting about listening to Danny and his team as they try to piece together the different elements of the puzzle both from a sceptic, and believer standpoint.

 Using new methods to try and debunk theories like the VI recreation scene, and getting insight into modern exorcism puts a 2021 detective spin on the series which, for those like myself who enjoy playing detective will love.
 The production of the podcast is also on the money with some scenes feeling claustrophobic only for the silence to be broken by a large bang or scream to make the listener jump out of their skin!